geighei/homepage/content/jobs1/job1.md

 Candidates must have a PhD in a quantitative subject, ideally in economics, genetics, epidemiology, or a related discipline, though we are happy to consider applicants with other quantitative backgrounds.
 Strong quantitative skills, and experience of using statistical software such as Stata, R, or SAS would be a major advantage.
-The advert will be posted online in the next few weeks.
+The advert will be posted online in the next few weeks. -->
 _____

-#### Contact
+#### How to apply / Contact
+For more details and how to apply, click [here](http://www.bristol.ac.uk/jobs/find/details.html?nPostingId=54854&nPostingTargetId=167034&id=Q50FK026203F3VBQBV7V77V83&LG=UK&mask=uobext).

-If you have any questions in the meantime, please contact [Stephanie von Hinke](https://stephanievonhinke.wordpress.com) [s.vonhinke [at] bristol.ac.uk](mailto:s.vonhinke@bristol.ac.uk)
+If you have any questions please contact [Stephanie von Hinke](https://stephanievonhinke.wordpress.com) (email: [s.vonhinke [at] bristol.ac.uk](mailto:s.vonhinke@bristol.ac.uk))